jamesonmccowan/table-paginator/README.md

 ## Table Paginator

-A small javascript library for taking large tables and breaking them into pages.
+A small JavaScript function for taking large tables and breaking them into pages.
-This library can also paginate pretty much anything that you can provide an element selector function for.
+This function can also paginate pretty much anything that you can provide an element selector function for.

 ### How to Use It
 * Download the "pagination.js" file
 * Include it in a script tag on the html page you want to use it on
-* Run the pageinator function with a proper configuration object
+* Run the paginator function with a proper configuration object
 * Done

 Check out the _examples.html_ file for examples of this in use.